lucastack/css-grid-study/README.md

 This repo contains a landing page for an e-commerce site.
-Did it for learning purposes (CSS/flexbox)
+Did it to practice the basics

 This is how it looks: